brendanhay/gogol/gogol-webmaster-tools/README.md

 ## Description

-A client library for the Webmaster Tools API.
+A client library for the Google Webmaster Tools.

 ## Contribute